-Working with an external content marketing writer can save you time—and it can save your sanity when you’re overloaded with projects.
-It can also be a cost-effective way to help your B2B SaaS company produce quality marketing content.
-These are just 3 reasons why 47% of B2B marketers outsource content creation to external writers.
+Working with an external B2B content marketing writer can save you time—and it can save your sanity when you’re overloaded with projects.
+It can also be a cost-effective way to help your SaaS company produce quality marketing content.
+These are just 3 reasons why 84% of B2B marketers are outsourcing their content creation to external writers.

 Hi SaaS marketers!
 Emily Amos here from Uplift Content.

 Finding an external B2B content marketing writer doesn’t have to be a chore.
 In this video, we’ll walk through a few of the key places to start your search.